AIML-IfI/uccs-facerec-challenge/README.md

 A face is counted correctly identified if the recognition score surpasses the threshold, and the correct identity possesses the highest recognition score for that particular face.
 Providing high scores for unknown identities or misdetections, which indicate a false match with a gallery identity, will result in penalties.

-The evaluation utilizes a modified version of the Detection and Identification Rate (DIR) curve on rank 1, also known as the Open-Set ROC curve that computes True Positive Identification Rates (TPIR) over False Positive Identification Rates (FPIR).
+The evaluation utilizes a modified version of the Detection and Identification Rate (DIR) curve [1] on rank 1, also known as the Open-Set ROC curve that computes True Positive Identification Rates (TPIR) over False Positive Identification Rates (FPIR).
-Since the FPIR is dependent on the number of detected faces, we make slight modifications to the false alarms axis of this curve by dividing it by the number of probe images, leading to the False Positive Identification per Image.
+Since the false alarm axis is dependent on the number of detected faces, we make slight modifications to this axis by dividing it by the number of probe images, leading to the False Positive Identification per Image [2].
 This x-axis is in a logarithmic scale, representing non-rejected unknown faces and misdetections.
 To prevent an increase in False Identifications, these unknown faces or misdetections should have a similarity score lower than the threshold specified for the points on the curve.
-For more details, please refer to [1].

 You can easily call the evaluation script for only the recognition task after successful installation using: